Mathematical expressions for quantum fluctuations of energy for different energy-momentum tensors: Basic definitions

-where $f(\omega_{{\boldsymbol{k}}})$ is the Fermi--Dirac distribution function for particles. $\hat{T}^{00}_a$ is an operator below representing the energy density of $S_a$ which is placed at the origin of coordinate system~\cite{Chen:2018cts}, where we use Gaussian profile to define our subsystem $S_a$ to remove sharp-boundary effects
+where $f(\omega_{{\boldsymbol{k}}})$ is the Fermi--Dirac distribution function for particles. $\hat{T}^{00}_a$ is an energy-density operator expressed below of the subsystem $S_a$ which is placed at the origin of coordinate system~\cite{Chen:2018cts}, and we use Gaussian profile to define our subsystem $S_a$ in order to have no sharp-boundary effects